polarisadvisor/.github/profile/README.md

 With Polaris, our suite of modeling and measurement  tools built on the open source  Apache DevLake platform, we help you visualize, model, and manage your system—without software subscription fees.

-Because when you visit a doctor, they don’t ask you to buy an X-ray machine!

 Your business deserves a measurement framework that reflects the unique dynamics of your customers, teams, and purpose.

 We help you design and manage it—as a service.